Washington Voting Rights Act

 The Washington Voting Rights Act (WVRA) is a state law in the U.S. state of Washington that aims to protect voting rights and prevent discrimination.
-It is the second state level voting rights act to be enacted after the California Voting Rights Act, which inspired the WVRA, was approved in 2002.
+It is the second state level voting rights act to be enacted after the California Voting Rights Act was approved in 2002.
 It was enacted in the aftermath of a lawsuit against the city of Yakima under the federal Voting Rights Act of 1965.
 Among its provisions, the act allows individuals to issue a request for voting by districts as opposed to at-large elections, something that was a key issue in the lawsuit against Yakima.
 It also requires public notification of proposed changes to elections.
 In 2023 the Washington State Legislature passed HB 1048 to strengthen the WVRA.
 In 2023 the Washington Supreme Court upheld the WVRA in a unanimous (9–0) opinion.

 Legislative history

 The state's Voting Rights Act was proposed in response to weakening of the federal Voting Rights Act.
 Among its provisions was the closing of a loophole that forbid cities in Washington of a certain size from using district-based elections for city councils unless they had switched from at-large elections prior to 1994.